hyperledger/identus-cloud-agent/CONTRIBUTING.md

 |-----------------------|--------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Linter                | Check  | Powered by megalinter - any changed source will be checked against configured linting rules (configured in .mega-linter.yml at root of repository).
 No automatic fixes will be generated.
 If the check fails, the author of the pull request must fix issues and update pull request. |
 | Pull request labeller | Action | Pull Request will be labelled based upon directory structure                                                                                                                                                                                                                          |
+Linting is also available as part of the pre-commit hooks, this will follow the same rules as the CI checks in that it will not automatically fix linting issues.

+> You must run `pre-commit install` to install these hooks once you have cloned the repository.
+Instructions can be found [here](https://pre-commit.com/#usage)

+In order to automatically fix linting issues, you must install and run the megalinter tool yourself.
+Instructions for running locally can be found [here](https://megalinter.io/latest/mega-linter-runner/)

+Use `npx mega-linter-runner --fix` after installation to fix any detected local issues

 ### Pull Request review